JuliaSmoothOptimizers/AmplNLReader.jl/README.md

     optimize f(x)  subject to l ≤ x ≤ u,  L ≤ c(x) ≤ U,

-where `f` is the objective function, `l` and `u` are vectors of lower and upper bounds on the variables, and `L` and `U` are vectors of lower and upper bounds on the general constraints.
+where `f` is the objective function, `c` is the (vector-valued) constraint function, `l` and `u` are vectors of lower and upper bounds on the variables, and `L` and `U` are vectors of lower and upper bounds on the general constraints.

 ## Attributes